top of page

 There seem to be so many differing opinions on macros.
 I tend to like the Simon Hill approach of not getting too hung up on them and focus on quality and diversity of food.

 That being said, i do track them on Cronomoter.
 I also tend to tweek them depending on my latest reading, and use them as a loose reference.
 I am still using Kate Farms to calorie supplement as needed and they are loaded with unsaturated fat, and 20g of sugar per box - which is NOT listed on the side of the box!
 However, as I'm battling to keep weight on, they are quick, easy to swallow, and not that filling.
 In relation to MACROS - they blow away my fat percentage.
-I barely ever eat enough carbs to meet my goal either. #goals

-With a grain of salt, my current goals:
+my current MACRO goals:

 Protein 17%